metosin/maailma/README.md

 ## Features

+- Represents application configuration as a single map which is read once on startup
+    - Should work well with [Component](https://github.com/stuartsierra/component)
 - Reads configuration from multiple sources and recursively merges it
     - EDN files in classpath – shipped with JAR, useful for default options
     - EDN files in filesystem – created by hand or by deploy tooling